 Assignment Assistant has a number of different functions.
 It integrates with google classroom in order to bring you information including (but not limited to)

 Which classes have homework which is due soon

 What homework you have for a specific class

 Due dates and specific details about each assignment

 This allows busy students to be able to check their homework even when they are otherwise occupied and aren't sitting at a computer.
 Being able to check your homework earlier in turn allows them to better manage their time and think about their homework in the back of their mind while they complete other tasks, thus helping them fight procrastination.

 Assignment Assistant was built with a number of different of different components.
 First, I built the seamless voice interface with which users interact directly in order to guarantee that however users phrased their request, assignment assistant would fulfill it.
 The next step was to build the Google Classroom integration, allowing Assignment Assistant to fetch information about your classes.
 This information had to be stored somewhere, so I used DynamoDB to take care of user accounts and homework information.
-In addition to the database, I created the website www.assignmentassistant.net to allow first time users to create an account.
+In addition to the database, I created a website to allow first time users to create an account.

 One of the challenges I encountered was how to gather information about classes with nonstandard names.
 Since my algorithm initially just accessed the class with the exact name, issues would occur if you asked for your Bio homework for a class named Biology.
 This led me to instead use a closest match algorithm to determine which class most closely matched what the user inputted.
 Now, regardless of what abbreviations you use, assignment assistant will immediately tell you your homework.